-WordPress Reading Settings – Displaying An Individual Page As Your Home Page
+WordPress Reading Settings – Displaying A Specific Page As Your Home Page

 If you have created at least one page on your website, select one of the following options from the ‘Front page displays’ section:

-Your latest posts – Your visitors will see your latest blog posts when they visit your site.
+- Your latest posts – Your visitors will see your latest blog posts when they visit your site.

-An individual page – Your visitors will be shown a specific page when they visit your home page (e.g. a “welcome” page, or a page with sales copy, e-commerce store catalog page, etc.), much like a traditional “static” website.
+- An individual page – Your visitors will be shown a specific page when they visit your home page (e.g. a “welcome” page, or a page with sales copy, e-commerce store catalog page, etc.), much like a traditional “static” website.